maplumridge/land-cover-classification/workflow.md

 scp -r /Users/meghanplumridge/Library/CloudStorage/OneDrive-UniversityofCambridge/MRes_Data/GEE map205@login1.jasmin.ac.uk:/home/users/map205/MRes_Data/
 ```

-<b>Note: </b> The files are transferred to the home directory on the JASMIN login node and synchronised to the compute nodes.
+<b>Note: </b> This takes about 15 minutes.
+The files are transferred to the home directory on the JASMIN login node and synchronised to the compute nodes.
 Home directories on JASMIN have a 100 GB storage limit.

 ------------------------------------------------------------------------------------------------------------------------